Submissions

 I have self-published a book.
 Will Te Herenga Waka University Press consider it for wider publication?

-Unfortunately, we can’t consider full-length works that have already been published, even if they have been self-published or only published in a digital format.
+Unfortunately, we can’t consider full-length works that have already been published, even if they have been self-published or published only in a digital format.
 We can consider submissions of original work only.

 What do most unsuccessful submissions get wrong?